Vedkumar07/EmployWise/README.md

 ## Project Overview
 This is a React-based user management application that integrates with the Reqres API to perform basic user operations including authentication, listing, editing, and deleting users.

+## Deployment
+The application can be deployed to platforms like Netlify, Vercel, or Heroku with minimal configuration.

 ## Features
 - User Authentication
 - Paginated User Listing